 Raspberry Rose Cocktail

-This Raspberry Rose cocktail is a stunning balance of sweet yet saucy.
+This Raspberry Rose cocktail is a stunning balance of sweet and saucy.
 You’ll need to make a syrup with raspberries and rose petals.
 Pour the syrup and gin into a cocktail shaker, add egg white, and shake until foamy.
-Pour into champagne glass and garnish.
+Pour into a champagne glass and garnish.
 Here is the full recipe.

 Image: Camille Styles/Jodee Debes Photography